-v II your academic year has changed because of the COVID-19 pandemic, please indicate as other below.
+✓ If your academic year h as changed because of the COVID-19 pandemic, please indicate as other below.

 ⊠ Semester □ 4-1-4

 ☐ Quarter ☐ Continuous

 ☐ Trimester ☐ Differs by program (describe):

-☐ Other (describe)):
+☐ Other (describe):

 A5.
-Degrees offered by y your institution
+Degrees offered by you r institution

 □ Certificate ☑ Post-bachelor's certificate

-□ Diploma ⊠ Master's
+⊠ Diploma ⊠ Master's

 ☐ Associate □ Post-master's certificate

 ☐ Transfer ☑ Doctoral degree research/scholarship

-☐ Terminal □ Doctoral degree - professional practice
+☐ Terminal ☑ Doctoral degree - professional practice

 ⊠ Bachelor's ☐ Doctoral degree - other

+A6.
+Diversity, Equity, and Inclusion

+If you have a diversity, equity, and inclusion office or department, please provide the URL of the corresponding Web page: